-Canada has over 60 Prostate Cancer Support Groups that meet once a month.
+Canada has over 70 Prostate Cancer Support Groups that meet once a month.
 This Richmond group in British Columbia is founded in 2013 by volunteers and focused on providing help to Chinese-speaking men, but everyone is welcome.
 We speak English, Cantonese and Mandarin, meet on the second Thursday of every month from 6:30 pm to 8:30 pm at the Seniors Centre of Minoru Centre for Active Living (7191 Granville Avenue, Richmond, BC V6Y 1N9 Multipurpose Room 1 (1033)).
 Join us for the professional presentation and talk to other men and family members who have been dealing with prostate cancer for weeks, months or even years.

 No registration is required and all ages are welcome.
 Please swipe your Seniors Facility Pass ($36/year for seniors 55+ or spouses) or pay a $5 drop-in fee at the front desk when arriving for each session.
+Or join the free Zoom meeting at the same time.

 This blog is provided as a public service.
 Any persons using the information or documents provided on the blog do so at their own risk.